 We have a Mobile Library Service that takes books for all ages into the rural areas of Cheshire East.
 It provides a service on a three-weekly basis.

 Libraries hold a wide range of CDs that can be borrowed.
 If you cannot find the title you wish to borrow at your local library, you can reserve it if it is in stock at another library.
 There is a charge for the loan of these items.

 There are several ways that we can communicate with customers about their loans.
 You can choose the most convenient methods for you by logging into Your Personal Details on the library catalogue or asking at your local library.

 We can send you a reminder email three days before your loans are due for return so that you can renew or return your loans on time without incurring any fines.
 However, this is a courtesy service and the prompt return or renewal of loans remains your responsibility.
 Therefore, overdue charges cannot be waived due to non-delivery of an email.

-If you reserve an item we can let you know when it is ready for collection by post, email or text message.
+If you reserve an item we can let you know when it is ready for collection by email.

 A significant number of older people may have difficulties with mobility, eyesight or hearing loss and libraries have a range of services taking these factors into account.